50 Cent Trolls Paris Jackson Over Her Father’s Abuse Allegations, Asks Her How The ‘Little Boys Butts Feel’

-As The Inquisitr previously reported, Paris Jackson recently clapped back at 50 Cent after he suggested that Chris Brown has surpassed her father, Michael.
+As The Inquisitr previously reported, Paris Jackson recently clapped back at 50 Cent after he suggested that Chris Brown had surpassed her father, Michael.
 50 linked to an Instagram video of Brown doing backflips and handsprings and suggested that Michael never reached the levels of Brown’s talent.
 Paris responded by highlighting Michael’s Super Bowl XXVII halftime performance at the Rose Bowl.

 “True legends don’t need to exert outrageous amounts of energy just to grasp your attention. stillness, my friend. stillness. more power in stillness than you can probably understand,” she said.